buzden/deptycheck/docs/source/tutorials/04-automatic-generator-derivation.md

 ---

-## Congratulations!

-You have now unlocked the core power of `DepTyCheck`.
-You can say goodbye to writing boilerplate generators and let the compiler do the work for you, while still providing guidance when needed.

-In this tutorial, you learned:

-*   ✅ How to replace a complex, manual recursive generator with a single `deriveGen` macro.
-*   ✅ How to provide a **custom generator** for a base type like `String` by adding a `=>` constraint to the signature.
-*   ✅ How to pass **runtime arguments** to a derived generator to make it more flexible and context-aware.

 ## Next Steps

 Now that you know how to automatically generate data and provide hints, you are ready for more advanced topics: